 In my quixotic quest for an entirely solar-powered van build, I also created a home automation server like that at my house.
-I ended up with an energy efficient computer with the same core specs as an upgraded MacBook Pro but with only 2/3 of the power requirement… and less than 1/3 the cost.
+I ended up with an energy efficient steampunk computer with the same core specs as an upgraded MacBook Pro… but with only 2/3 of the power requirement, at less than 1/3 the cost.

 It’s been a long time since I built a computer.
 But building computer from scrap parts is exactly what got me interested in the subject at age 11.